lcxmoonsky/take-love/README.md

-# cause the sky
+# cause you're the sky
-cause the sky full of stars
-i'm goona give my heart
-cause the sky
-cause the sky full of stars
-cause you light up the path
+cause you're the sky full of stars i'm goona give you my heart cause the sky cause the sky full of stars cause you light up the path